Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Conclusions and outlook

 Finally, we notice some limitations of current reduction methods with respect to numerical optimization and control applications.
-First, most numerical optimization techniques are based on derivative information, in particular, the Jacobian of the ROM variables $\vec z(t)$ and $\vec x\ind{r}(t)$ in \cref{eq:rom} with respect to each other and the inputs $\vec u(t)$.
+First, most numerical optimization techniques are based on derivative information, in particular, the Jacobian of the ROM variables $\vec z(t)$ and $\vec x\ind{r}(t)$ in \eqref{eq:rom} with respect to each other and the inputs $\vec u(t)$.
 However, standard MOR methods do not explicitly account for the accuracy of such derivatives.
 For learning-based MOR and hyperreduction approaches, Sobolev trainings \cite{Czarnecki.2017,Tsay.2021b} may improve derivative accuracy.
 Additionally, in our experience, sensitivity integration is often considerably more expensive than standard integration, and therefore accounting for sensitivities in the reduction process might enable fundamental improvements in CPU costs of optimization applications.
-Second, model reduction of non-smooth or even discontinuous models is interesting, e.g., for controlling a process start-up, but remains a mostly unexplored topic \cite{Yamaleev.2013, Bettini.2024}.
+Second, model reduction of non-smooth or even discontinuous models, {\eg}, for controlling a process start-up, {is a relevant} but mostly unexplored topic \cite{Yamaleev.2013,Bettini.2024}.